Max-Southagte/garmin-connect-tracker/README.md

-Absolutely — I'd keep the initial README fairly simple and let it evolve as the project does.
-You can copy this directly into `README.md`.

 # Garmin Dashboard

 A personal fitness dashboard that connects to Garmin Connect, stores Garmin data in a personal database, and presents it through a custom dashboard.